Gregor-Gottschewski/website/_posts/2025-03-05-writing-a-lexer-using-flex.markdown

 title:  "Writing a Lexer using Flex"
 date:   2025-03-08 11:15:00 +0100
 categories: compiler lexer
+excerpt: A lexical analyzer (or, simply <em>lexer</em>) is a program used in compiler development.
+Lexers generate tokens from input text, mostly source code, which is essential for syntax analysis.
 ---

 A lexical analyzer (or, simply _lexer_) is a program used in compiler development.
 Lexers generate tokens from input text, mostly source code, which is essential for syntax analysis.
 You could write a lexer from scratch using pure C. However, that approach is inefficient and mistakes can happen quickly.